From vision to action perspective

 Vulnerable nature

-There are a few places in Kerkrade where nature, with its specific plants and animal species, is so vulnerable and valuable that we do not make these areas accessible for recreational purposes.
-These are mainly parts of the Wormdal and smaller nature areas with springs and seepage locations (such as the spring forest of the Vrouwezijp near Rolduc, springs near the reservoir, the Dentgenbacherbeek, Crombacherbeek, and parts of the Bleijerheiderbeek/Peschbeemden) scattered throughout the municipality.
+There are a few places in Kerkrade where nature, with its specific plants and animal species, is so fragile and valuable that we do not make these areas accessible for recreational use.
+These are mainly parts of the Wormdal and smaller nature reserves with springs and seepage areas (such as the Vrouwezijp spring forest near Rolduc, springs near the reservoir, the Dentgenbacherbeek, Crombacherbeek, and parts of the Bleijerheiderbeek/Peschbeemden) scattered throughout the municipality.
 These areas are part of the Dutch Nature Network.
 These areas are part of the Dutch Nature Network and the Waterdelen in Kerkrade.

 Wild nature